abinshihab/100DaysofCloud/Journey/002/Readme.md

 ## Introduction

-✍️ The basic project is how to start website in EC2 instase .
+✍️ We will create a simple web application.
+We will first build a static web app that renders "Hello World."
+Then we will learn how to add functionality to the web app so the text that displays is based on a custom input you provide.

 ## Prerequisite

-✍️ We need AWS account and EC2 instance .
+✍️ We need AWS account free tire .

 ## Use Case

-- 🖼️ (Show-Me) Create an graphic or diagram that illustrate the use-case of how this knowledge could be applied to real-world project
+-
 - ✍️ (Show-Me) Explain in one or two sentences the use case

 ## Cloud Research